Deutschösterreich, du herrliches Land

-"Deutschösterreich, du herrliches Land" (German for "German Austria, you wonderful country") was the national anthem of Austria from 1920 to 1929.
-Although it was used as the national anthem, it did not enjoy any official status.
-It is now used as the anthem of the President of Austria and the Austrian Armed Forces due to its references to defend the Austrian homeland.

-The text was written by Chancellor Karl Renner in 1920, while the melody was composed by Wilhelm Kienzl.
+"Deutschösterreich, du herrliches Land" ('German-Austria, Thou Wonderful Land') was the de facto national anthem of Austria, used from 1920 to 1929.
+Its lyrics were written by Chancellor Karl Renner in 1920, while the melody was composed by Wilhelm Kienzl.

 The Republic of German-Austria was formed in 1918 as the successor to the multinational Austro-Hungarian Empire in its predominantly German speaking part.
 The government and population was much in favour of a unification with Germany, the German nation-state that had been formed in 1871 but had excluded Austria.
 However, the victors of World War I demanded that Austria remained a separate country.
 In the Treaty of Versailles, there was a prohibition of unification.
 Under the provisions of the Treaty of Saint-Germain-en-Laye (1919), German Austria had to change its name to simply Austria.